 The price of the tour is for one person when sharing a two-person snowmobile.
+Please choose the solo ride option when booking in odd numbers.
+Also, if you want to ride alone on the snowmobile select the “solo on a snowmobile” option.
 For solo or odd number of bookings, you must book a solo snowmobile for 6.000 ISK extra.

 If you wish to have a solo snowmobile but do not have a valid drivers license then you can book an extra guide to operate your snowmobile for an additional 40.000 ISK.
 Please contact our sales desk for further information and booking.

 Meet on location means travelling to the location of the tour yourself and then meeting our tour guides rather than being picked up and taken to the location.